How to Attract Younger Customers to Your Financial Institution

 When looking at a financial institution to open an account or take a loan from, millennials care most about:

-• 24/7 customer service.
-Whenever a question about their finances comes up, millennials want to be able to get immediate help.
+• 24/7 customer service: Whenever a question about their finances comes up, millennials want to be able to get immediate help, reflecting high customer expectations and emphasizing the importance of real-time customer interaction.

-• Low or no minimum deposit requirement.
-Millennials don’t want to jump through hoops or feel that they might get punished for not having a daily minimum of money.
+• Low or no minimum deposit requirement: Millennials don’t want to jump through hoops or feel that they might get punished for not having a daily minimum amount of money.
+Offering flexible accounts can help financial institutions retain customers who prefer building loyalty with transparent, customer-friendly terms.

 At the same time, Gen Z anxiety is at an all-time high.
-More than two-thirds of Gen Zers rate their financial situation as “fair” or worse, and 40 percent are worried about making the wrong choices with their money.
-As such, they are increasing their financial literacy while also holding FIs to high expectations.
-In a recent Lightico survey, 82 percent of Gen Zers responded that they would switch FIs if they were offered a superior digital experience.
-And half would switch if they had a poor customer experience.
+Nearly 60% of Gen Zers are stressed about money — a much greater percentage than other generations.
+More than two-thirds of Gen Zers rate their financial situation as “fair” or worse, and almost 40% are worried about making the wrong decisions.
+As such, they’re increasing their financial literacy while also holding FIs to high expectations.

 With primary goals around transparency, authenticity, and an intuitive experience, Gen Zers look to their financial institutions to provide:

-• A winning digital experience.
-Similar to millennial requirements, Gen Zers rarely want to visit or call an FI for simple questions.
-75 percent of Gen Zers dislike going to a physical branch.
+• A winning digital experience: Similar to millennial requirements, Gen Zers rarely want to visit or call an FI for simple questions.
+Only 10% go to physical branches at all.
+Therefore, investing in user-friendly, digital banking services can strengthen customer loyalty and help attract these younger customers.

-• A winning customer service experience.
-Most Gen Zers hold an account at a particular institute because of a parent opening the initial account.
+• A winning customer service experience: Most Gen Zers hold an account at a particular institution because a parent opened the initial account.
 But they’ll leave to find better customer interactions elsewhere, whether digital and mobile or in person.
+For FIs, this emphasizes how important a robust marketing strategy and loyalty programs can be in driving bank customer retention.

 As financial institutions implement new strategies to attract younger customers, seeking out purpose-built technology solutions can create the experiences these types of customers are looking for.
-For more information about applications of AI in banking, read our blog Generative Al and Large Language Models: Applications Shaping the Banking Industry.
+By gathering and analyzing customer data, FIs can proactively address customer needs and fine-tune individual interactions, minimizing service gaps and bolstering loyalty.
+This not only helps in attracting and retaining bank customers but also in enhancing customer satisfaction across the board.

 Relevant CTA